 They estimate that the total number of people groups in the world is 9,736 if you don’t count any group twice for being in different countries (16,067 if you do).

 Then they estimate that 4,067 of those 9,736 are unreached (see the definition).
 This is the challenge of the church globally — the greatest challenge in the world.

-In Luke 24:46–47 Jesus said his commission was written in the Old Testament: “It is written that repentance and forgiveness of sins should be proclaimed in his name to all nations, beginning from Jerusalem.”
+In Luke 24:46–47, Jesus said his commission was written in the Old Testament: “Thus it is written, . . . that repentance for the forgiveness of sins should be proclaimed in his name to all nations, beginning from Jerusalem.”